 I got my first experience editing while an undergraduate research assistant at The College of William and Mary.
-There, I worked with my sociology professor on what was to become New Desires, New Selves (NYU Press), an account of the shifting gender and sexual identities of young Turks.
-After an interlude spent working for an event company in New York City, a public affairs firm in Richmond, and a hotel in rural Spain, I came back to editing full-time.
+There, I worked with my sociology professor on what was to become New Desires, New Selves (NYU Press).
+After an interlude spent working for an event company in New York City, a public affairs firm in Richmond, and a hotel in rural Spain, I came back to editing.
 I’m passionate about memoir, socially engaged nonfiction, and adult and YA fiction with strong characters.
-Occasionally I work outside those genres, when the fit is right.
+Since July 2018, I’ve been the executive editor of Life in 10 Minutes Press.

 I like to think of editing as the process that brings the magic and the machine of writing together, and I try to balance a deep respect for craft with a love for inventiveness and formal experimentation.

-When I’m not editing or teaching, I write regularly for the local publication Richmond magazine on topics ranging from banjo-playing pharmacists to the human microbiome and more.
-My writing has also appeared online at Misadventures Magazine, Life in 10 Minutes, and RVA News.
-You can view my most recent clips here.
+When not editing and teaching, I write for the local publication Richmond magazine on topics ranging from banjo-playing pharmacists to the human microbiome.
+I am currently an MFA candidate in Creative Writing at Queens University of Charlotte.